-The cost of living can be significantly lower than at home so you’ll find your money goes a lot further, but you’ll need money for flights and accommodation, so always carefully budget with travelling costs in mind.
+Depending on the destinations, the cost of living can be significantly lower than at home so you can find your money goes a lot further.
+Remember that you’ll need money for flights and accommodation, so always carefully budget with travelling costs in mind.
 Work out how much you need to be working to fund your travels and keep in mind any additional costs such as transfer fees and how long it might take money you’ve been paid to arrive in your account.

-You can’t successfully make money teaching English online without reliable internet, so when you’re planning your travels you have to make this a priority!
+You can’t successfully make money teaching English online without a reliable internet connection, so when you’re planning your travels you have to make this a priority!